![]() |

 map of the vicinity and I saw the concentrated rain front literally touching north

 cap of Catalina Island.
-Here in Avalon there no trace of it.
+Here in Avalon there was no trace of rain so far.
 Sky was scattered,

 and the sun illuminated Avalon in a most magical way I can remember.

-And yet as predicted by weather forecast, all this came to its sudden end.
+And yet as predicted by weather forecast, all this came to a sudden end.
 In a dramatic spectacle pitch black clouds rolled in from the west and provided one of a kind contrast between the still sun soaked Avalon and the blackness of the sky.
 On the east side a strangely regular, lenticular shaped cloud with rain rolled at a high speed toward south and soon everything was cold and wet.
-Radar images showed this rainfall to be strangely punctual, like a small circle moving toward south east.
-And so it was: Once we departed from Avalon, we could forget all the rain gear, however, we did not got too much sun either.
-We had to cherish what we saw in the morning, the magnificent sunrise and the black sky over the city.
+Radar images showed this rainfall to be strangely localized to a small circle moving toward south east.
+And so it was: Once we departed from Avalon, rain stopped and we could set aside all the rain gear.
+However, we did not get too much sun either.
+We had to cherish what we saw in the morning: The magnificent sunrise and the black sky over the city.

 Duke's Point: One new estate stands out in the Newport